drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

  <span style="color:purple">``pgstar``</span> is comprised of several building blocks that we can sort into several [slightly-overlapping] categories.

 **History Plots**

-    Plots that show one or two quantities from the history output plotted against a monotonically-increasing quantity, like `star_age` or `model_number`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Plots that show one or two quantities from the history output plotted against a monotonically-increasing quantity, like `star_age` or `model_number`.
 These quantities must all be saved in <span style="color:purple">``history.data``</span>, and the resolution will depend on how often data is written to  <span style="color:purple">``history.data``</span>.

 **Profile Plots**

-    Plots that show one or two quantities that could be output in profiles against another profile quantity, often pressure, mass coordinate, or radius.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Plots that show one or two quantities that could be output in profiles against another profile quantity, often pressure, mass coordinate, or radius.
 Note that these do not need to be in <span style="color:purple">``profile.columns``</span> since they do not need to persist over multiple steps.

 **Special Plots**

-    A collection of "one-off" plots with special capabilities.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A collection of "one-off" plots with special capabilities.
 Examples include Kippenhahn diagrams, echelle diagrams, a nuclear network diagram, and a temperature-density profile.
 These can often be customized to a degree, but they are not as flexible as profile and history plots.

 **Text Summaries**

-    Grids of name/value pairs that show scalar values associated with the current timestep.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Grids of name/value pairs that show scalar values associated with the current timestep.
 Examples include model number luminosity, and helium core mass.
 No graphics here; just text.

 Most often, you'll deal with a grid or dashboard that contains many individual single- or multi-panel plots and/or text summaries arranged into a single window.
 We'll explore this next.

-**Goal:** In this section, in addition to the default Hertzsprung-Russell Diagram and temperature-density profile, we will also visualise the variation of the specific entropy, mean molecular weight, density, pressure, temperature and \( \epsilon_g \) in the stellar interiors as a function of mass fraction.
+**Goal:** In this section, in addition to the default Hertzsprung-Russell Diagram and temperature-density profile, we will also visualise the variation of the specific entropy, mean molecular weight, density, pressure, temperature and $\epsilon_g$ in the stellar interiors as a function of mass fraction.

 **Task 4.1**: Open the <span style="color:purple">``inlist_pgstar``</span> in your favourite editor and turn the `HR_win_flag` and `TRho_Profile_win_flag` to `false` to prevent their individual PGPLOT windows.